 If you are preparing a local skatepark project but haven’t taken any steps yet, we encourage you to do so.
 In our experience, the fastest way to get a skatepark in your community is to get out and engage with your community.

-After you’ve introduced the skatepark proposal to the city, let the folks at the Tony Hawk Foundation know!
-They’d love to hear about your public skatepark project and may have resources that can help you.
+If you have questions about your particular skatepark project or would like to register your existing project, let the folks at The Skatepark Project know!
+Formerly the Tony Hawk Foundation, they’ve worked with skatepark advocacy projects for decades and are there to help.
+They’d love to hear about your public skatepark project and may have resources that can help you (including grant funding).
 The easiest way to do that is right here.
 This short questionnaire should take you about five minutes to complete.

-If you’re looking for more information about skatepark advocacy and development, check out more of Skatepark.org.
+If you’re looking for more information about skatepark advocacy and development, check out more of The Public Skatepark Development Guide.org.